tercen/UKA_PTK_app/README.md

 ##### Description

-`UKA_PTK_app` is an application that allows user to perform an upstream kinase analysis for serine threonine kinases.
+`UKA_app` is an application that allows user to perform an upstream kinase analysis for serine threonine kinases.

 ##### Details